 Executive function is a type of higher-level thinking that can be organized into three main categories: learning, behavior & emotions, and social situations and relationships.
-These skills help connect past experiences with present performance and allow us to retain and work with information in our brains, focus our attention, filter distractions, initiate and switch mental gears.
+These skills help connect past experiences with present performance and allow us to retain and work with information in our brains, focus our attention, filter distractions, and initiate and switch mental gears.

 The Three Basic Dimensions of These Skills

 - Working memory — The ability to hold information in the mind and use it efficiently.

-- Inhibitory control — The ability to master thoughts and impulses as to resist temptations, distractions, habits; to pause and think before acting.
+- Inhibitory control — The ability to master thoughts and impulses as to resist temptations, distractions, and habits; to pause and think before acting.

 - Cognitive flexibility — The capacity to switch gears & adjust to changing demands, priorities, or perspectives.

 As each school year becomes increasingly more difficult and when children are required to be independent learners, those with executive dysfunction are more likely to fall behind.
-Not only might they feel anxious about what to do and how well they are doing it, but they may eventually become overwhelmed, exhausted, insecure and may begin to feel completly ‘out of control’ – not an ideal combination for building self-esteem!
+Not only might they feel anxious about what to do and how well they are doing it, but they may eventually become overwhelmed, exhausted, insecure, and may begin to feel completely ‘out of control’ – not an ideal combination for building self-esteem!

 We’re Here to Help

 If this sounds like your child, please contact us to find out how we can help you help your child develop these skills so that they can perform to the best of their abilities.
 To find a list of all clinics in the Ivy Rehab Network that offer pediatric services, click here.